Polymer/prpl-server/README.md

 prpl-server sets the [`Service-Worker-Allowed`](https://www.w3.org/TR/service-workers-1/#service-worker-allowed) header to `/` for any request path ending with `service-worker.js`.
 This allows a service worker served from a build subdirectory to be registered with a scope outside of that directory, e.g. `register('service-worker.js', {scope: '/'})`.

+## HTTPS

+Your apps should always be served over HTTPS.
+It protects your user's data, and is *required* for features like service workers and HTTP/2.

+If the `--https-redirect` flag is set, prpl-server will redirect all HTTP requests to HTTPS.
+It sends a `301 Moved Permanently` redirect to an `https://` address with the same hostname on the default HTTPS port (443). prpl-server trusts `X-Forwarded-*` headers from your reverse proxy to determine the client's true protocol and hostname.

+You should always use `--https-redirect` in production, unless your reverse proxy already performs HTTPS redirection.

 ## Google App Engine Quickstart

 [Google App Engine](https://cloud.google.com/appengine/) is a managed server platform that [supports Node](https://cloud.google.com/nodejs/) and has a [free tier](https://cloud.google.com/free/).
 You can deploy prpl-server to App Engine with a few steps: